justinmk/vim-dirvish/README.md

 And that is about it.

-FileBeagle is "VINE-spired": Vim Is Not Emacs.
+FileBeagle is "VINE-spired": that is, inpsired by the design principle of "Vim Is Not Emacs".

-In other words, Vim is a text editor, *not* an operating system that can edit text.
-FileBeagle respects this, and attempts to conform to this in spirit and in practice.
+Vim is a text editor, *not* an operating system that can edit text.
+FileBeagle respects this, and attempts to conform to this both in spirit and in practice.

 If you are looking for a plugin to serve as a filesystem manager from within Vim, FileBeagle is not it.
 FileBeagle does not support copying, deleting,